 These M&M cookies are healthier, higher in fiber and essential nutrients because of the healthy flour.
 Vegan, gluten-free and dairy-free.
+View step by step video in this post.

 Health M&M Cookies